sohale/ifc2brep-0/README.md

 * The BREP files will be in Novorender JSON [format](https://github.com/novorender/ts/blob/main/measure/worker/brep.ts).
 * It converts ...
 * Is a CLI application written in C++.
+* IFC is partially implemented in the PoC: "cylinders" and "circular arcs", enough to convert certain sample files.

 ### IFC SDK:
 Uses IFC [SDK](https://www.opendesign.com/products/ifc-sdk)